 Whether it's for the environment, the exercise or to fit your budget, if you want a people-powered reel-mower for your appropriately-sized lawn, this is an excellent resource.
-Recommendations are based on both research and personal testing.
-A top choice and solid runner up are named.
+Recommendations are based on both research and testing.
+A top choice and two runners up are named.

 HomeDepot.com offers a wide variety of lawn mowers, including reel mowers, electric and gas push lawn mowers, self-propelled mowers and more.
 Individual models often draw considerable feedback, sometimes numbering in the hundreds or even thousands of reviews.
 Some reviews are drawn from manufacturer web sites, but many are from HomeDepot.com users and unique to this site.

 Lowes.com also has a wide selection of reel, cordless electric, corded electric and gas push lawn mowers.
-Owners can rate and review lawn mowers here, and Lowes.com summarizes a list of the most common pros and cons for each model.
+Owners can rate and review lawn mowers here, and say whether or not they would recommend their mower to a friend.
 However, as is the case at HomeDepot.com, some reviews originate at manufacturer web sites.

-Amazon.com carries a full selection of walk-behind mowers from brands such as Earthwise, Husqvarna, Rotary, Simplicity and Sun Joe.
-Reviews on battery, corded, gasoline and manual lawn mowers can be found here; electric mowers are reviewed most often.
+Amazon.com carries a good selection of walk-behind mowers.
+While most types of lawn mowers can be found here; electric mowers are reviewed most often.
 Some of the models have more than 100 reviews for a well-rounded critique, and a few have several hundred reviews and even 1,000 or more.
 All reviews are unique to Amazon.com.